King's Cross St Pancras tube station

+On the Circle, Hammersmith & City and Metropolitan lines, the station is between Euston Square and Farringdon stations.
+On the Bank branch of the Northern line the station is between Euston and Angel stations, on the Piccadilly line it is between Russell Square and Caledonian Road stations, and on the Victoria line it is between Euston and Highbury & Islington stations.

 The station opened in 1863 as part of the Metropolitan Railway, subsequently catering for the Hammersmith & City and Circle lines.
 It was expanded in 1868 with the opening of the City Widened Lines, and the Northern and Piccadilly platforms opened in the early 20th century.
 During the 1930s and 1940s, the station was restructured and partially rebuilt to cater for expanded traffic.
 The Victoria line connection opened in 1968.
 The 1987 King's Cross fire that killed 31 people is one of the deadliest accidents to occur on the Underground and resulted in widespread safety improvements and changes throughout the network.
 The station was extensively rebuilt in the early 21st century to cater for Eurostar services that moved from Waterloo to St Pancras, reopening in 2007.

 History

 The first underground station at King's Cross was planned in 1851, during construction of the mainline station.
 The intention was to connect the Great Western Railway (GWR) at Paddington with the Great Northern Railway (GNR) at King's Cross.
 The line was opened as part of the original section of the Metropolitan Railway (MR) on 10 January 1863.
 It was reorganised in August 1868 to accommodate the City Widened Lines which allowed GNR and Metropolitan traffic to run along the line simultaneously.
 The same year, the Metropolitan built a link to the newly opened St Pancras station.

 The Great Northern, Piccadilly and Brompton Railway (GNP&BR, now part of the Piccadilly line) platforms opened with the rest of the line on 15 December 1906, while the City & South London Railway (C&SLR, now part of the Northern line) opened on 11 May 1907.
 In 1927, this part of the station was renamed as King's Cross for St Pancras.

 In 1933, the station was formally renamed King's Cross St Pancras, except for the Metropolitan line station, which continued to use the old name until 16 October 1940, when it was also renamed.
 During this time, major rebuilding work took place, including a direct connection to St Pancras and a circular ticket hall.
 The main concourse opened on 18 June 1939, and the subway link to St Pancras opened two years later.
 The total cost of the work was £260,000.